zmalone/chef-web-docs/source/manage-a-node/windows/get-set-up/1/_index.md

-## 1. Install the Chef development kit on your workstation
+## 1. Install the Chef development kit

-Install Chef DK on your workstation now if you haven't already.
-Chef DK comes with Test Kitchen.
+The first step to managing a node remotely is to install the Chef development kit (Chef DK) on your workstation.

 <a class='accent-button radius' href='https://downloads.chef.io/chef-dk/' target='_blank'>Install Chef DK&nbsp;&nbsp;<i class='fa fa-external-link'></i></a>